scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

 The EMA process begins by generating data from the model; however, the generation of a moment curve is a nontrivial calculation.
 One should exercise care in choosing an initial sample of designs to analyze.
 The statistical problem of selecting efficient input values for a computer model is called the *design of computer experiments* :cite:`sacks1989doe`: The grama verb `gr.tf_sp()` implements the support points algorithm :cite:`mak2018support` to reduce a large dataset of target points to a smaller (but representative) sample.
 The following code generates a sample of input design values via :code:`gr.ev_sample()` with the :code:`skip=True` argument, uses :code:`gr.tf_sp()` to "compact" this large sample, then evaluates the performance model at the smaller sample.

-.. [#] The analysis reported here is available as a jupyter notebook at TODO URL.
+.. [#] The analysis reported here is available as a `jupyter notebook <https://github.com/zdelrosario/boat-stability/blob/main/01-ema-example.ipynb>`_.

 .. code-block:: python